02 | The FIRST MISDIAGNOSIS : DISCHARGED WITH SCIATICA

 On the very first morning after leaving hospital I managed to get downstairs and used the zimmer frame to reach the living room.
 But as soon as I arrived I suffered another sudden backward fall.
 It was frightening — my body simply stiffened without warning and I went straight back.

 A few days after discharge the community occupational therapist and physiotherapist visited me at home.
 I was still unable to walk unaided.
 They immediately recognised that the hospital diagnosis of sciatica could not explain what they were seeing and arranged for my urgent readmission.
-The contrast with the hospital physiotherapist’s assessment — including the senior physiotherapist who had voiced doubts during the zimmer frame test on the ward — was stark.
+The contrast with the hospital physiotherapist’s assessment — including the senior physiotherapist who had voiced doubts during the zimmer frame test — was stark.
 This rapid reversal of the discharge plan highlighted early inconsistencies in how my symptoms were being interpreted.

 What I Would Say to Someone Now